gmashik/Machine_learning_projects/Spam_Filtering_project/Readme.md

 and text analysis.
 Grid Search technique used to find best model hyperparameter.
 We used ensemble techniques to improve the performance of the classifier.

-# This application can be run using docker
+# This code can be run using docker
 Please Follow the steps below.
 ### 1. use "docker pull gmashik/spamfilter" to download the image
 ### 2. use "docker run -p 8888:8888 gmashik/spamfilter" to launch the notebook